joppuyo/acf-commonmark/README.md

 # Advanced Custom Fields - CommonMark Field

 An extension to [Advanced Custom Fields](https://www.advancedcustomfields.com/) that allows you to write text in [Markdown](https://en.wikipedia.org/wiki/Markdown) format, using the [CommonMark](http://commonmark.org/) standard.
-Includes preview mode.
+Includes a preview mode.

 ## Writing mode